Shared reading

 Shared reading is an instructional approach in which the teacher explicitly models the strategies and skills of proficient readers.

-In the first chapter of the shared reading guide for classroom teachers Read It Again!'s Brenda Parks asks, "What is Shared Reading?"
-She then answers the question by writing, "Shared reading is a collaborative learning activity, based on research by Don Holdaway (1979), that emulates and builds from the child's experience with bedtime stories."

 In early childhood classrooms, shared reading typically involves a teacher and a large group of children sitting closely together to read and reread carefully selected enlarged texts.
 Shared reading can also be done effectively with smaller groups.

 With this instructional technique, students have an opportunity to gradually assume more responsibility for the reading as their skill level and confidence increase.
 Shared reading also provides a safe learning environment for students to practice the reading behaviours of proficient readers with the support of teacher and peers.
-Shared reading may focus on needs indicated in assessment data and required by grade level curriculum expectations.
+Shared reading may focus on needs indicated in assessment data and required by grade-level curriculum expectations.
 The text is always chosen by the teacher and must be visible to the students.

 Description

 Traditionally, shared reading has used paper-based materials.
 However, recently a number of electronic resources have been developed.
 One such resource is an online resource called Mimic Books.
 This resource has been specifically designed to be used on interactive whiteboards for shared reading lessons.
-The benefits of this resource is that it replicates the look and appearance of a real big book but on the interactive whiteboard making it clearly visible to children.
+A benefit of this resource is that it replicates the look and appearance of a real big book on an interactive whiteboard making it clearly visible to children.
 By increasing the amount of shared-reading in the home, parents are able to help children with their development of a larger knowledge base for understanding the world.

 Purpose

 The main purpose of shared reading is to provide children with an enjoyable experience, introduce them to a variety of authors, illustrators and types of texts to entice them to become a reader.
-The second and equally as important purpose is to teach children the reading process and teach systematically and explicitly how to be readers and writers themselves.
-(Parkes, 2000).
-Through shared reading, children learn to track print and connect print to speech (Clay, 2000).
-By increasing the amount of shared-reading in the home, parents are able to help children with their development of a larger knowledge base for understanding the world.
+The second and equally important purpose is to teach children the reading process and teach systematically and explicitly how to be readers and writers themselves.
+Through shared reading, children learn to track print and connect print to speech.
+By increasing the amount of shared reading in the home, parents are able to help children with their development of a larger knowledge base for understanding the world.

 Specification for texts

-When selecting texts for reading, teachers typically look for text that is appropriate for the reading level of the students, that is also cross-curricular and relevant in its nature.
+When selecting texts for reading, teachers typically look for a text that is appropriate for the reading level of the students that is also cross-curricular and relevant in its nature.
 The text should be of an appropriate length for study and be adequately complex.
 The text should also have an impact.